-Yes – You will receive help with your subject choice during your orientation when you first arrive at Marlborough Girls' College.
+The International Dean will work with you before you arrive to help you choose the right subjects to achieve your goals.
+Your parents will need to approve your subject selection.
 You will also be able to change subjects within the first two weeks if you feel you would prefer a different subject.

 There are many sports and music activities in the school.
 You can attend the school dances, get involved in a large theatre production, learn an instrument, and join one of the school choirs or jazz band.
 We also have public speaking competitions or you could join our environmental group.

-There are many sports to choose from.
-Students find that playing sports is a good way of getting to know local students and involving themselves in a wider range of activities.
+Playing sports is a good way of getting to know local students and getting involved in a wider range of activities.
 Term 1 is the best arrival time to ensure access to a team.
-Access to individual sports depends on the season e.g. Volleybal and Tennis are played in summer, Terms 1 & 4.
-Netball and football is played in winter, Terms 2 & 3.
-For competitive teams students need to arrive when teams are being selected.
+Access to individual sports depends on the season e.g. Volleyball and Tennis are played in summer, Terms 1 & 4.
+Netball and football are played in winter, Terms 2 & 3.
+For competitive teams, students need to arrive when teams are being selected and attend a trial.

 Blenheim has one of the highest sunshine hours in New Zealand.
 It is protected from the country’s prevailing winds by the surrounding mountain ranges.
 There are four distinct seasons: a hot, dry summer peaking in February, a cooler autumn, a clear and crisp winter, and then a milder, moister spring.

 The sun is very strong in New Zealand so you will need to use a sunscreen to protect your skin, especially during spring and summer.
 New Zealand homes have fires, heaters and electric blankets to make winter a pleasant time.